 In the U.S. wildlife, such as raccoons, bats, foxes, and skunks are the ones most responsible for spreading rabies but any animal can contract and carry this virus. most cases of rabies are seen in areas that have a high number of feral cats and dogs.

-Unfortunately rabies is not only able to affect animals, it can also be spread to the human members of your family.
+Unfortunately, rabies is not only able to affect animals, it can also be spread to the human members of your family.
 People can get rabies when the saliva of an infected animal such as your cat comes into contact with broken skin or mucus membrane.
 It is possible to get infected with rabies by being scratched but it is very rare and unlikely.
-If you have potentially come into contact with an infected animal then you should speak with yoru doctor to recieve th erabies vaccine to help prevent the spread of the virus through yoru body.
+If you have potentially come into contact with an infected animal then you should speak with your doctor to receive the rabies vaccine to help prevent the spread of the virus through your body.

 Is rabies a common virus among cats?

-The rabies vaccination is mandetory by-law in most states and so this virus is largely kept under control.
-Even though the risk is lower at this time is is still possible and so porecautions should always be taken.
+The rabies vaccination is mandatory by-law in most states and so this virus is largely kept under control.
+Even though the risk is lower at this time it is still possible so precautions should always be taken.
 Most often cats get rabies after being bitten by a wild animal, even if you have an indoor cat they are still at risk for rabies because infected animals such as mice can enter your home and spread the condition to your cat. if you believe your kitty has been bitten by another animal we recommend calling your vet to make sure your feline friend hasn't been exposed to the rabies virus, even if they are vaccinated.

 Rabies Signs & Symptoms